Skip to Content

 Expert Tips:

-• Prioritize extra ripe bananas.
-Mash the bananas with a fork before including them in the batter.
-If you don’t have overripe bananas but want to make the recipe, preheat the oven to 250°F (121°C).
-Place the bananas (peel and all) on a rimmed baking sheet and bake them for 30-40 minutes until they darken.
-Let the bananas cool before adding them to the batter.
+• Choose extra ripe bananas.
+The riper the bananas, the sweeter and more flavorful your pancakes will be.
+Mash them well with a fork before adding them to the batter.
+If your bananas aren’t ripe yet, you can speed things up: preheat the oven to 250°F (121°C), place the bananas (peel and all) on a rimmed baking sheet, and bake for 30–40 minutes until the skins darken.
+Let them cool before mashing.

 • Don’t over-mix the batter.
-Mix the pancake batter until the ingredients combine, then stop.
-Overmixing will make the pancakes dense and less fluffy.
+Stir just until the ingredients are combined, then stop.
+Overmixing can make the pancakes dense.

 • Rotate the pan.
-Rotate the sheet pan every 5 minutes for even cooking, especially if you have hot spots in your oven (most of us do).
+Turn the sheet pan halfway through baking (or about every 5 minutes) to ensure even cooking, especially if you know your oven has hot spots.

 Nutrition